stakewise/v3-operator/README.md

 - `--keystores-dir` - The directory with validator keys in the EIP-2335 standard.
 The folder must contain either a single `password.txt` password file for all the keystores or separate password files for each keystore with the same name as keystore, but ending with `.txt`.
 For example, `keystore1.json`, `keystore1.txt`, etc.

+To register a validator using the 0x01 (ETH1_ADDRESS_WITHDRAWAL_PREFIX) credential type, include the `--validator-type 0x01` flag in your command.

 #### Using binary